Skilvingr/rust-cepstrum-extractor/README.md

 The extractor accepts a slice of Complex as input, [`RealToComplex::to_complex_vec`] creates a new vec of Complex starting from a slice of `f32` or `f64`.

-Such slices also implement traits with windowing functions, at the moment only one is available: [`Hann`].
+Such slices also implement windowing functions, more info in the relating module [`windows`]

 ## A note about the length of the results:
 As for spectrums, only the first half of the result of a fft has meaningful